Background pattern

 • If you have uncontrolled or inadequately treated depression.

-• If you have parkinsonism and rigid-hypokinetic syndrome (parkinsonism).
+• If you have parkinsonism and rigid hypokinetic syndrome (parkinsonism).

-- In children.
+• In children.

-- If you are a slow or intermediate metabolizer of an enzyme called CYP2D6, as you may need to receive a different dose.
+• If you are a slow or intermediate metabolizer of an enzyme called CYP2D6, as you may need to receive a different dose.

 If you have hypotension (low blood pressure).

-Inform your doctor or pharmacist if you are using or have recently used any other medication, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using or have recently used any other medicines, including those obtained without a prescription.

-Use of Nitoman with food and beverages
+Using Nitoman with food and drinks

 No interactions with food are known.

-Pregnancy and lactation.
+Pregnancy and breastfeeding

-Consult your doctor or pharmacist before using any medication.
+Consult your doctor or pharmacist before using any medicine.

-Do not breastfeed while taking this medication.
+You should not breastfeed while taking this medicine.

-Driving and operating machinery
+Driving and using machines

-Do not drive or operate tools or machines as Nitoman may cause drowsiness and therefore affect your ability to perform specific tasks.
+Do not drive or operate tools or machines as Nitoman may cause drowsiness and affect your ability to perform specific tasks.

-This medication contains lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+This medicine contains lactose.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-3. How to TAKE NITOMAN
+3. HOW TO TAKE NITOMAN

-Remember to take your medication.
+Remember to take your medicine.

 Your doctor will indicate the duration of your treatment with Nitoman.

-- Adults:
+• Adults:

-The usual initial dose in adults is one tablet three times a day (a total of 75 mg).
+The normal initial dose in adults is one tablet three times a day (a total of 75 mg).
 This dose is usually increased by one tablet every three or four days, up to a maximum of eight tablets a day (a total of 200 mg).

-- Elderly patients:
+• Elderly patients:

 If you take more Nitoman than you should